-The work that needs to be done is twofold:
+The work being undertaken is twofold:

 - Explore dynamic links with other early modern digital projects in oxford, including Electronic Enlightenment, Cultures of Knowledge, Early Modern Letters Online and Women’s Early Modern Letters Online

 - allow for the publication and exploration of born-digital material as well as archival editions

 - provide an innovative infrastructure that will allow for the uploading and annotation of new materials, and therefore offer to its users a constantly growing research tool.

 The Voltaire Foundation’s research editors are working closely with the data consultant to ensure that the digital edition incorporates our internationally renowned, high scholarly standards as well as cutting edge DH methodology for research.
 In Digital Voltaire, we are creating a best-practice model of modern digital editing, and the digitisation of the Complete works of Voltaire volumes is an essential step in the creation of this exemplary digital edition.